-Cost-of-living adjustments in the federal SSI benefit and income eligibility levels are to be rounded to the next lower whole dollar, after the adjustment is calculated.
+1982 (Public Law 97-248, enacted September 3).
+Costof-living adjustments in the federal SSI benefit and income eligibility levels are to be rounded to the next lower whole dollar, after the adjustment is calculated.
 Subsequent cost-of-living adjustments will be calculated on the previous year's benefit standard before rounding.

-Penalties Resulting in Nonpayment of Benefits
+Penalties Resulting in Nonpayment of Benefits for False or Misleading Statements